 Baking cookies is pretty easy, but not so easy that it's impossible to mess them up.
 If that were the case, there would be no such thing as cookies that were too hard, too crumbly, too dark, or too flat.
-If any of these sound familiar, you might be making one (or more) of these common cookie-baking mistakes.
+If any of these sound familiar, you might be making one (or more) of these common cookie mistakes or bad baking habits.

 01 of 11